 Spend the day taking in the sights on your ferry trip from Sitka to Wrangell.
 The trip takes about 14 hours in total; think of it as a delightful sightseeing cruise and make sure to keep an eye out for playful humpback whales.
 Many ferries offer kid-friendly amenities like playrooms, arcades and observation decks.
 (This journey can also be done overnight.)

 Day 4 Wrangell

-Get your land legs back in Wrangell by exploring Petroglyph Beach State Historic Park and the carvings left by local Alaska Natives.
-Take a walk to Chief Shakes Island – connected to downtown via a footbridge – and explore a 1940s replica of a Tlingit long house erected on the site in the 1800s.
-Several impressive totem poles are also found on the island.
+Stretch your legs in Wrangell on the mile-long walk to Petroglyph Beach State Historic Park, where you and the kids can stroll the beach at low tide to spot ancient carvings left by early Alaska Native people.
+Next, walk back through town to Chief Shakes Island—accessible via a short footbridge—to explore a traditional Tlingit longhouse.
 Want to try and spot some wildlife?
-At the Anan Bear and Wildlife Observatory, bears come to feed on the largest pink salmon run in the Inside Passage.
+Older children will never forget a trip to the Anan Creek Wildlife Observatory, where bears come to feed on the largest pink salmon run in the Inside Passage.
 Overnight in Wrangell.

 Hop back aboard the ferry for the six-hour sailing to Ketchikan.
 You’ve spent plenty of time on the water and the ground: Now it’s time to see Alaska by air with a zipline adventure that sends you soaring through the massive trees of Tongass National Forest.
 Other fun, family-friendly excursions include a trip to Totem Bight State Historical Park, strolling the elevated boardwalks of the historic Creek Street and, for older kids, an unusual snorkeling adventure in near-shore waters.
 Spend the night in Ketchikan and get ready to fly—or sail—home the next day.